antmicro/litex-vexriscv-tensorflow-lite-demo/README.md

  * * * * * * * *
 ```

-See [Renode documentation](https://renode.readthedocs.org) for details on how to install and use Renode.
+Refer to the [Renode documentation](https://renode.readthedocs.org) for details on how to use Renode to implement more complex usage scenarios, and use its advanced debug capabilities, or set up CI testing your ML-oriented system.
+If you need commercial support, please contact us at [support@renode.io](mailto:support@renode.io).